Aaryansh7/Analysis-for-Reinforcement-learning-Algorithms/Temporal Difference (TD)/README.md

 ### 2.Windy-Grid Problem

-A standard gridworld, with start and goal states, but with one di↵erence: there is a crosswind running upward through the middle of the grid.
+A standard gridworld, with start and goal states, but with one difference: there is a crosswind running upward through the middle of the grid.
 The actions are the standard four—up, down, right,and left—but in the middle region the resultant next states are shifted upward by a “wind,” the strength of which varies from column to column.Below is its diagram which shows the optimal path also:
 </br>
 <img src="result_images/diagram_grid_world.png" alt="" width="420"/>